huyphan13189/AppiumJava-PageObject/README.md

 Issue of test script:
 1. The test script still not handle "Date of Birth" input at all.
 So need to manually click "Cancel" button when datetime popup of android is displayed.

+You can see latest report into folder "latest-test-reports" to know flow of test scenario.

 Follow this video to run test script : https://www.youtube.com/watch?v=Ry2o8GVuNZs